-A. Clinical Description: A COVID-19-associated hospitalization is defined for surveillance purposes as an inpatient hospitalization resulting from an illness diagnosed as COVID-19.
+A. Clinical Description: A COVID-19 associated death is defined for surveillance purposes as a death resulting from a clinically compatible illness of COVID-19.
 Symptoms of COVID-19 include but are not limited to fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, and congestion or runny nose.
-There should be no period of complete recovery between the illness and hospitalization.
+There should be no period of complete recovery between the illness and death.
+COVID-19-associated deaths in all persons aged <18 years should be reported.